By Alex Morgan, Senior AI Tools Analyst

 -

 Mozilla, involved in large-scale development projects, experienced delays due to GitHub’s instability, effectively stagnating ongoing innovations.
-This came at a time when rapid development cycles are critical for maintaining a competitive edge.
+This came at a time when rapid development cycles are critical for maintaining a competitive edge, as highlighted in discussions around Mozilla fixing 271 bugs in Firefox using AI.

 -